 I am currently married to Sheila Skelton whom I met while both of us worked at a TV station in Wichita Falls.
 We have 4 children together, (yours, mine, and ours) Eric, Taylor, Logan and Sydney.
-We also are blessed with two grandchildren, Aubri and Joey, from our son Eric and his wife Liz.
+We also are blessed with three grandchildren, Aubri and Jo Jo, and Jack from our son Eric and his wife Liz.
 We have two grandchildren, Lizzie and Landry from our son Taylor and his wife Shanna.
 We our blessed with a son-in-law Eric Gohlke that our daughter Sydney married in 2018.
 I am truly blessed with a wife and family that loves God and I even had the privilege of baptizing Taylor and Sydney.

-I have been in TV biz since 1985 and have worked for FOX, PBS, US Gov’t, self-employed, and currently I am one of the Missions Producer/Editors for James Robison’s LIFE Outreach Int’l.
+I have been in the TV biz since 1985 and have worked for FOX, PBS, US Gov’t, self-employed, and currently I am one of the Missions Producer/Editors for James Robison’s LIFE Outreach Int’l.
 This job is a direct answer to my prayers that allows me to directly use my talents for God’s kingdom in traveling the world helping others in need for water, food or to get out of human trafficking.

 I also operate a Christian martial art school at the church called House of Courage Karate.
 This is a Christian martial art system that my daughter Sydney helps me with.
 This has truly turned into a mission field for us being able to biblically mentor children through karate.

-I became a member of Cornerstone Bible Church in 2008.
+My family and I became members of Cornerstone Bible Church in 2008.
 I have served on the Deacon board and continue to be used of God where needed.

 Hope for Cornerstone Bible Church